Whatsapp

 Where is the Chonta Viewpoint?

-For the Incas, the condor or Apu Kuntur was a "Messenger of the Gods" who flew to the upper level of the religious world (Hanan Pacha) to carry the prayers of the entire Inca population to the gods, it represents the union between the Hanan Pacha ( heaven) with the Kay Pacha (earth).
+For the Incas, the condor or Apu Kuntur was considered a "Messenger of the Gods", able to fly to the highest level of the spiritual world, the Hanan Pacha (sky), carrying the prayers and requests of men to the divinities.
+Its presence represented the sacred bond between the Hanan Pacha (sky) and the Kay Pacha (earth), acting as a bridge between the human world and the divine world.

 What other tourist attractions will you find near the Mirador de Chonta?